Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/migration_guide.md

 to share a single authentication approach between clients
 - a unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries

+### New Features

+We have a variety of new features in the version 7 of the Service Bus library.

+- Ability to create a batch of messages with the smarter `ServiceBusSender.create_message_batch()` and `ServiceBusMessageBatch.add_message()` APIs.
+This will help you manage the messages to be sent in the most optimal way.
+- Ability to configure the retry policy used by the operations on the client.
+- Ability to connect to the service through http proxy.
+- Authentication with AAD credentials using [`azure-identity`](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/identity/azure-identity/README.md).
+- Refer to the [CHANGELOG.md](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/servicebus/azure-servicebus/CHANGELOG.md) for more new features, changes and bug fixes.

 ## Important changes

 ### Client hierarchy